-While citizens can register their land and property with the state to protect their rights, this registration potentially exposes them to taxes and expropriation.
-This paper studies how that tradeoff shaped registration behavior in post-independence Tunisia.
-With innovative text-as-data and geospatial methods, I create a rich dataset of the universe of citizen-initiated requests for land registration between 1956 and 1980 and support it with extensive qualitative archival research.
-I argue registration will be more likely and more prioritized if land has significant fixed capital investment making it vulnerable and if there are potentially threatening private neighbors.
-First, I find that the early adopters of registration were disproportionately farmers growing tree crops, long-term immobile investments into land increased demand for property rights protection.
-Early-registering properties have a greater share of private, non-family member neighbors.
+Registering land with the state may provide landowners with legal protections but may also expose them to expropriation.
+This paper studies how that tradeoff shaped land formalization in post-independence Tunisia.
+With innovative text-as-geospatial-data methods, I create a rich dataset of the universe of citizen-initiated requests for land registration between 1956 and 1980 and support it with extensive qualitative archival research.
+I argue that registration was prioritized if land held significant fixed capital investment and if there were threatening private neighbors.
+Registration protects land from unscrupulous neighbors, but offers little protection from the state itself.
+Registration was more likely and occurred sooner for land with tree crops (a long-term investment) and for land with potentially ambiguous boundaries.
+Conversely, registration was delayed for properties adjacent to or owned by the state or by family members.
 Modeling diffusion between direct neighbors, I show that properties are especially likely to be registered following a neighboring property with similar land use.
-Finally, I leverage a temporal shock of a high profile case of the state violently evicting farmers from their land.
-With the threat of state expropriation suddenly increased, land registration dropped precipitously and were kept low by the prospect of forced collectivization of agriculture.
-This paper also highlights how citizens’ routine interactions with the state and the production of administrative records as a form of political behavior.
+A stacked difference-in-difference event study provides further support for registration spillovers to properties with the same land use type.
+Finally, I leverage a temporal shock of a high profile state seizure of farmland.
+With the threat of state expropriation suddenly increased, land registration dropped precipitously and remained low given the prospect of forced collectivization of agriculture.
+In the absence of non-state authorities as an alternative source of protection.
+Insecurity can drive “demand” for the state and public compliance, but only if states are available and trusted to provide protection.
+This paper also highlights how citizens’ routine interactions with the state and the production of administrative records are a form of political behavior.

 With Daniel Markovits and Andrew Thompson